cefn/lauf/README.md

 <sub><sup>Logo - Diego Naive, Noun Project.</sup></sub>
 <br></br>

-Lauf defines your application state and business logic separately from your UI code, like Redux and Redux-Saga.

-It offers Typescript utilities and patterns to control and monitor event sequences and immutable state.
+Lauf helps you define your application state and business logic separately from your UI code.
+It offers Typescript utilities and patterns to control and monitor sequences of actions, and to bind your UI to shared state and application events.
 Then it steps out of your way.

 <hr>

 ## Approach

-Lauf is structured around a single change in programming convention compared to everyday procedural code.
-Instead of directly triggering steps like this...
+Lauf applications are procedural code, but instead of directly triggering steps like...

 ```typescript
 doThis();